Tom McCarthy (novelist): C

+Satin Island

-Satin IslandSatin Island concerns a protagonist, U., who works for the Company.
-U. is employed as an anthropologist.
+Satin Island concerns a protagonist, "U.", who works for "the Company" as an anthropologist.
 The novel was published in 2015 and was shortlisted for the Man Booker Prize and the Goldsmiths Prize.

+The Making of Incarnation

-The Making of IncarnationThe Making of Incarnation involves a search for a fictional missing item—Box 808—from the archive of Lillian Gilbreth.
+The Making of Incarnation involves a search for a fictional missing item—Box 808—from the archive of Lillian Gilbreth.
 The novel was published in 2021.